alextim/astro-lib/packages/astro-webmanifest/README.md

 Then, apply this integration to your _astro.config.\*_ file using the `integrations` property.

-To configure integration you should provide at least two properties:
+To configure integration you should provide an object parameter with at one property:

 - `name`: your application name;
-- `icon`: source for icon and favicon generation.

 **astro.config.mjs**